drematol/dnd-calc/README.md

 # personal notes
-this is my first project on git hub so please forgive any formatting mistakes i wanted to practice automaiton in python and i ended up with this idea more information about using the program can be found in the read me inside of the dnd calculator folder and
+this is my first project on git hub so please forgive any formatting mistakes i wanted to practice automation in python and i ended up with this idea more information about using the program can be found in the read me inside of the dnd calculator folder and
 thank you for checking out my program :) -drematol